miku15-7khz/firefox-native-controls/README.md

 Also because Firefox uses Mercurial rather than Git, I found it would be more trouble than it's worth to attempt to post a modified codebase onto GitHub.
 I initially thought to fork [mozilla/gecko-dev](//github.com/mozilla/gecko-dev), but the commit identifiers for this repository do not at all align with their Mercurial revision identifiers, so it is less than worthless.
 Also, I found I couldn't even find certain tags which were useful to access in the Mercurial version.

 As a result, I just `hg export` the patches I make, which makes them pretty easy to bring back into the codebase later.

-## Will you do other controls?

-Probably.
-My main focus with the initial release was restoring native scrollbars.
-I didn't see other controls as important, since their native appearances could be better replicated with CSS.